-Table~\ref{tab:Sett2P5C501} also presents the the results for the model trained on a larger sample size.
-The results demonstrate only subtle differences across the evaluated metrics compared to the results obtained with a smaller sample size.
+Table~\ref{tab:Sett2P5C501} also presents the results for the model trained on a larger sample size.
+The results demonstrate only subtle differences across the evaluated metrics compared to the results obtained with the smaller sample size.